ronakupadhyaya/Horizons-week-04/day1/vault/README.md

 Awesome, we now have sessions that last more than just a page load.
 But we can actually get even more fine grained control of our strategy.
 Read on!

-# Phase 3.
+# Exercise 3.
 Make sessions persistent

 If you want to keep your sessions completely confidential, `cookie-session` isn't for you.
 You can read the contents of your session using the builtin `atob()` function.